DmxLarchey/Kruskal-Veldman/README.md

 - the third (and last) possibility applies to large arities (greater than `k`): in that case, the arity `n` of `v`, that `m` of `w`, and `k` must satisfy `k ≤ n ≤ m`.
 Notice that `n ≤ m` is enforced when stating that `v` vector-embeds into `w` recursively using `≤ₖ` to compare the components.
-Finally, to compare the roots `x` and `y` which may have different arities, we use the relation `R` at index `k` but any other value above `k` will do since we assume that `R` is stable after index `k`: `R k = R (k+1) = R (k+2) = ...` This part mimics the embedding of Kruskal's theorem, but at large arities.
+Finally, to compare the roots `x` and `y` which may live at different arities, we use the relation `R` at index `k`.
+But any other value above `k` will do since we assume that `R` is stable after index `k`: `R k = R (k+1) = R (k+2) = ...` This part mimics the embedding of Kruskal's theorem, however only at large arities.

 The proof `afs_vtree_upto_embed`, in plain english that `vtree_upto_embed k R` is AF when all `R n` are AF, is the cornerstone of the `Kruskal-*` project series